Tw1ddle/samcodes-ads-demo/README.md

 Uncomment the ```<set>``` tags at the top of ```Project.xml``` for the ad network you want to test, then follow the setup steps:

 ### AdMob ###
-If you want to use test ads fill in your hashed device id.
-Refer to the AdMob documentation on how to get this.
+If you want to get test ads then enter your hashed device id.
+Refer to the AdMob documentation on this.

 For Android add it to ```Project.xml```:
 ```xml
 <setenv name="AdmobTestDeviceId" value="YOUR_HASHED_TEST_DEVICE_ID" />
 ```

-For iOS pass the id in the AdMob init call method:
+For iOS pass the id in the AdMob init method:
 ```haxe
 // In AdsWrapper.hx
 AdMob.init("YOUR_HASHED_TEST_DEVICE_ID");
 ```

 ### Chartboost ###
-Make sure "test mode" is enabled on your Chartboost app dashboard.
+Ensure "test mode" is enabled on your Chartboost app dashboard.

 Fill in your app identifier and signature.
 For Android add it to ```Project.xml```:
 ```xml